 Wearable Industry Shortcomings That Artificial Intelligence Solves

-- Emergence of edge computing on powerful processors like the Qualcomm® Snapdragon™ Wear 3100 Platform
+- Emergence of edge computing on powerful processors like the Qualcomm® Snapdragon™ Wear 3100 Platform.

-- Enhanced AI algorithms and advancements in the wireless connectivity such as 5G, are increasing the functionality for providing a seamless user experience.
+- Enhanced AI algorithms and advancements in wireless connectivity such as 5G, are increasing the functionality for providing a seamless user experience.

-Use Cases of AI in Wearable Technology
+Use Cases of Wearable AI Technology

 Enhancing Augmented and Virtual Reality

-The role of VR and Wearable in the Healthcare domain is already extremely prevalent in the market.
+The role of VR and wearable in the healthcare domain is already extremely prevalent in the market.
 The need, however, is to make them intelligent.

-Other than the sports industry, it is also seen in case of event and travel use cases, where the users are notified of their flight timings or movie schedule.
+Other than the sports industry, it is also seen in the case of event and travel use cases, where the users are notified of their flight timings or movie schedule.

 Health & Safety

-- With the help of machine learning, meaningful data can be created by monitoring the physiological markers of stressors and emotional arousal in children with autism spectrum disorder.
-This, in turn, can help caregivers identify potential precursors, thus making the health and care domain a lot more preventive through the introduction of Wearables and AI in healthcare.
+- With the help of machine learning, meaningful data can be created by monitoring the physiological markers of stressors and emotional arousal in children with an autism spectrum disorder.
+This, in turn, can help caregivers identify potential precursors, thus making the health and care domain a lot more preventive through the introduction of wearables and AI in healthcare.